Bi-Hamiltonian in Semiflexible Polymer as Strongly Coupled System

 \subsection{Collision response}

-For the macroscopic motion of SWCNT, rapid damping of the collision response, as shown in Fig. 2B, is a strong evidence that thermal motion from the diffusion process regulates the mode-mode coupling in the target system.
+For the macroscopic motion of SWCNT, rapid damping of the collision response, as shown in Fig. 4B, is strong evidence that thermal motion from the diffusion process regulates the mode-mode coupling in the target system.
 When the system has external stimuli that provoke a sudden deformation, additional energy is added to the Hamiltonian of the system $h_s$ so as to $\phi$.
-Therefore, Eq.(\ref{eq:eq_cro_}) becomes
+Therefore, $\phi$ in Eq.(\ref{eq:eq_cro}) should be substituted by

-with the work $w$ from the collision that occurs the perturbation to the Hamiltonian system.
+with the work $w$ from the collision that occurs, the perturbation to the Hamiltonian system.

-From the collision, the deformation energy worked on the system is a function of the coordinate variables. $\Delta_t \phi'$ that becomes the function of momenta and coordinate variables in Eq.(\ref{eq:eq_go1})$\sim$Eq.(\ref{eq:eq_cro}) offers the alternation from the collision involved with more vigorous mode coupling through its double partial derivative for the evolution process from the Smoluchowski equation as enhancing the similarity of the amplitude as shown in Fig. 3.
+Since the externally given collision is not included in the population of possible states of the Hamiltonian system for SWCNT, the $\phi'$ in Eq.(\ref{eqn:noneq}) is supposed to have a distinguished distribution from the evolution process operated without collision.
+However, the case without $\phi$, which is noted with w/o HD in Fig. 4B, does not count the abnormal distribution of $\phi$ in skewed symmetry even though it has the identical initial deformation.
+Therefore, the skewed symmetry results from the attenuation process rather than the deformation itself.
+The difference observed by the CGMD simulation with and without the heat diffusion process in Fig. 4B indicates that $\phi$ is solely from the momentum variables.

+Conceptually, the $\phi$ is regarded as the energy exchange between two Hamiltonians according to Eq. (\ref{eq:eq_perturb1}) $\sim$ Eq.(\ref{eq:eq_perturb2}) through fast dynamics.
+When fast dynamics preclude equal exchange across Hamiltonians and the negative value of $\phi$ is overpopulated, attenuation is inevitable.
+The skewed symmetry in Fig. 4A and 4B is the result of unequal exchange, leading to attenuation of the collision response, as shown in the MD simulation.